 The term dolichoectasia means dilated and elongated.
 It is used to characterise arteries that have shown a significant deterioration of their tunica intima (and occasionally the tunica media), weakening the vessel walls and causing the artery to elongate and distend.

-Dolichoectasias are most common in males 2.
-With intracranial dolichoectasia the incidence is estimated at between 0.06 and 5.8 % 2.
+Dolichoectasias are more common in males 2.
+With intracranial dolichoectasia, the incidence is estimated at ~3% (range 0.06-5.8%) 2.

 As the arrangement of connective tissue is disturbed, the vessel wall is no longer able to hold its original conformation and begins to unravel due to the continued hypertension.
-High blood pressure mold and force the artery to now take on an elongated, tortuous course to better withstand the higher pressures.
+High blood pressure moulds and force the artery to take now on an elongated, tortuous course to better withstand the higher pressures.